 Stock Investments at Work

 Stock market investment decisions of individuals are positively correlated with that of co-workers.
 Sorting of unobservably similar individuals to the same workplaces is unlikely to explain our results, as evidenced by the investment behavior of individuals that move between plants.
-Purchases made under stronger co-worker purchase activity is not associated with higher investment returns.
+Purchases made under stronger co-worker purchase activity are not associated with higher returns.
 Moreover, social interaction appears to drive the purchase of within-industry stocks; an investment mistake.
 Overall, our results suggest a strong influence of co-workers on investment choices, but not an influence that improves the quality of investment decisions.